 NUSU Nightline offers an anonymous, confidential, and non-judgmental listening service to students at Newcastle University.
 All calls are taken by two volunteers and may be monitored for training purposes.
 All calls are documented to assist volunteers with their training and ensure they offer the best service they can.
 All documentation is anonymous and does not identify the caller.
 This documentation can only be accessed by NUSU Nightline volunteers.
 Phone calls will be charged at standard operator rates.
 We do not record or store phone numbers or IP Addresses.
 Read more...

 NUSU Nightline will only break confidentiality and disclose information to relevant third parties in the following circumstances:

-	If a caller provides information regarding a current or potential serious threat towards others including a threat of terrorism, NUSU Nightline is required under the Anti-Terrorism Crime and Security Act 2001 to contact the police.
+- If a caller provides information regarding a current or potential serious threat towards others including a threat of terrorism, NUSU Nightline is required under the Anti-Terrorism Crime and Security Act 2001 to contact the police.

-	If a caller declares they are under the age of 18 and provides information of current abuse against themselves, or a caller of any age provides information of current abuse against a minor, NUSU Nightline will pass this information on to the NSPCC.
+- If a caller declares they are under the age of 18 and provides information of current abuse against themselves, or a caller of any age provides information of current abuse against a minor, NUSU Nightline will pass this information on to the NSPCC.

-	In these three circumstances the caller will be informed about the breach in confidentiality unless to do so may result in a further risk if harm to either the caller or other individuals.
-We may also keep personally identifiable information for a limited period of time to assist with this; the information will be deleted permanently as soon as it is no longer required.
+In these three circumstances, the caller will be informed about the breach of confidentiality unless to do so may result in a further risk if harm to either the caller or other individuals.
+We may also keep personally identifiable information for a limited period of time to assist with this; the information will be deleted as soon as it is no longer required.
 Additionally, if NUSU Nightline receives a court order requesting them to disclose information to the police, they will be legally obliged to do so.

-	In all other circumstances NUSU Nightline will continue to offer an anonymous, confidential and non-judgemental listening service to its callers.
+In all other circumstances NUSU Nightline will continue to offer an anonymous, confidential, and non-judgemental listening service to its callers.